 5. Finally, as go-ers, we often have no clue how much this journey is going to change us.
 It will change us to the point where we may never again fully fit in back home.
 Are we and those who send us aware of that?
 Is that part of the cost that we have all counted in seeking to be obedient to God’s call?
 We urge that provision be made for adequate debriefing and support in the readjustment process through the rigours of re-entry to the passport culture.
 This is especially important if things somehow went wrong on the field, or there was insufficient ‘closure’ for whatever reason.
 Often in these circumstances, our returnees are living with a feeling of failure and deep discouragement; they will need even more sensitive care from you, the senders, to get back on their feet.
 Please honour and value your returning missionaries for the price they have paid.
 They are, potentially at least, a priceless resource for mentoring others you will be sending out!

 These and other topics are what we cover in our FREE courses on our training platform.
 We feel there is value in at least some at the sending end doing the training as well, so as to be able to recognise symptoms of culture shock or embattlement and be there to help.
-In addition, as we relaunch our website this week, you will find that we have also become a portal to other sites with more courses and resources offered.
+In addition, we are also a portal to other sites with more courses and resources offered.
 We even offer a curated pathway for those who are preparing to go, those already on the field and those who have returned – and for you the senders – so each can find the help that is needed.

 We invite you to check us out, whatever stage you are at in your journey.
 Our target audience is both the Go-ers and the Senders so that – at both ends of the equation – we might know what is involved in a successful crossing-culture experience.
 The goal is that all those who are going should be able to thrive, and not just survive, and do so for the long haul.